SLPVH/slp-rewards/README.md

 * RestURL: THe url of the server running a BCH REST node.
 Default should be fine, change as needed

 * TokenID: The ID of the token you want to use on the Reward Server.
 If you have a token created, put the token ID here.
-Otherwise, run the "Create New Token" endpoint under "Endpoints" later in the readme.
+Otherwise, run the "Create SLP Token" endpoint under "Endpoints" later in the readme.

 * FundingAddress: The address, in SLP format, used to fund the token for the server (For minting endpoint, assumption is that this address has the minting baton for the token).
 This address should have some BCH on it.
 This must be filled in before running the server.